Work From Home: 5 Companies That Hire Remote Workers

 But if customer service just isn’t your jam, there are plenty of other work-from-home opportunities out there.

 You could also consider working for yourself and striking up your own work-from-home business.
-That’s even better because oftentimes you can pick and choose your own schedule.
+That’s even better, because oftentimes you can pick and choose your own schedule.

-And no, starting a business isn’t easy, but there are a ton of online courses out there to get you started.
+And no, starting a business isn’t easy.
+But there are a ton of online courses out there to get you started.

 Here are a few that are tailored to different trades:

-The Upsides and Downsides of Working at Home
+The Upsides and Downsides of Work-From-Home Jobs

 “…there is no background noise in my apartment.
 This means that it is much easier to help my customers and lowers my irritation factor greatly.”